 Our goal was to redesign the stress points in the airport experience and restore confidence.
 With the interior design of this new international airport, we set out to first understand and address passenger needs in a COVID-19 world.

-Physical distancing, touchless technology, and environmental monitoring were top of the list as must-haves for future travelers.
+Physical distancing and reconnecting to cultural nuances were top of the list as must-haves for future travelers.

 Airplanes in Departure Lounge